Junior-AEI/ERP/README.md

 Create a new file in the routes folder.
 Add the route for the new functions you created in the previous step.
-Don't forget to update the `route.ts` file with your new route.
+Don't forget to update the `routes.ts` file with your new route.

 ### Step 6 : Try what you did